Home | List of Talks | About | Search

 July 10, 1980 Dharma Talk by Dainin Katagiri Roshi

-Katagiri Roshi discusses karma in terms of Dogen’s understanding, including three main points: continuation of karma, karma as energy or emptiness, and Buddha’s karma.
-He explains why Dogen Zenji emphasizes focusing on actual practice.
-Karma does not mean simple cause and effect or action, as a current popular understanding goes, but includes unmanifested karma, the impression left behind by our actions.
+Katagiri Roshi discusses karma in terms of Dogen’s teaching, including three main points: continuation of karma, karma as energy or emptiness, and Buddha’s karma.
+He explains why Dogen Zenji focuses on practice over study or even realization.
+Karma does not mean just cause and effect or action, but includes unmanifested karma, the impression left behind by our actions.
 Karmic retribution is illustrated by a story about a talking bear and a shockingly antisocial woodcutter.
-There is also a surprising explanation of the line “learn the backward step that turns your light inwardly to illuminate your self” from Fukanzazengi.
-All of this relates to eko – giving away the merit from our actions – which is viewed as the fundamental attitude toward studying the Buddha Way.
-Also: Be the turtle.
+The line “learn the backward step that turns your light inwardly to illuminate your self” from Fukanzazengi relates to eko – giving away the merit from our actions – which is the fundamental attitude toward studying the Buddha Way.
+We must understand that our life right here and now is connected with the past and the future: that connection is through unmanifested karma.

 July 11, 1980 Dharma Talk by Dainin Katagiri Roshi